 The usual recommendations are join a club, take a class, do volunteer work, or smile at a stranger.
 These recommendations go in the right direction but by themselves are not enough.
 It’s possible to do all those things and never make a connection.
 We have to engage.
 Small talk is the beginning.
 “How are you?”
 “How’s the weather?”
-“Why are you____(taking this class? doing this volunteer work? ) Following up and going further in the conversation.
-Gauging whether the other person is interested in engaging with us.
+“Why are you____(taking this class? doing this volunteer work? ) But then we need to follow up and go further in the conversation.
+We should try gauging whether the other person is interested in engaging with us.
 It doesn’t happen immediately.
 It takes time to build connections, it takes encountering a person and having an exchange, a conversation.
 It takes doing this multiple times as we learn about the other and reveal something about ourselves.
 Do we like this person?
 Do they like us?
 What is “liking” anyway?

 Finding a Right Home-mate

 Of course, it is essential to have a good home-mate.
 I’m convinced there’s someone for everyone where you are a neatnik or a slob, a night owl or a morning person, a introvert who is happy doing stuff at home or an extravert always on the go.
 Select carefully and you might have a home sharing situation that lasts for years.
 Two places to start your exploration are to read Sharing Housing, A Guidebook for Finding and Keeping Good Housemates and or take our course The Five Key Benefits of Shared Housing.
 You might also enjoy reading about people who are sharing housing.
 There are interviews here.

 And you can also watch a video of Annamarie: Why Living Alone Is A Problem.